• About

 The Polin Museum has also contributed to a surge of activity related to Jewish history and culture throughout Poland.
 This has led some townspeople to complain to the Friends of Kutno, “Why is everything always about Jews?”
 Bożena says she reminds these people that the Friends are interested in all aspects of regional history, and Jews were a part of that history.
 They address plenty of other topics, as well.
 For example, they recently published the biography of a native son who was an ultra nationalist during the period when the majority of Kutno residents were Jews (I can’t remember his name but maybe someone reading this can remind me).

 Pani Bożena drove me to see some historical sites around town.
 The Jewish cemetery is on a hill overlooking a neighborhood of concrete apartment buildings.
 The hillside is covered with tall grass and wildflowers, and crisscrossed by dirt tracks where people walk their dogs, kids play, and people hang out.
 Many leave their trash behind.
 The Friends of Kutno recently put up signs around the cemetery that say “Here is the resting place of Kutno Jews, who settled in the city from the beginning of the 16th century.
-The cemetery located on this hill was established in 1793.
+The cemetery located on this hill may have been established as early as the 16th century, also.
 Jews were buried here until March 1943.
 Please maintain its solemnity.”
 Below this historical information is the reminder, “Keep in mind as you go into this vast expanse that this is a cemetery; people are buried here, you walk on their graves, even though there are no longer tombstones…” Further, the sign states the cemetery is a registered monument and thus legally protected, and any vandalism is subject to a sentence of imprisonment.
 Nevertheless, within just a few months, four out of six such signs were vandalized.
 The metal poles were snapped at ground level.
 Bożena condemned the destruction, but also minimized it as the work of thoughtless hooligans (as opposed to a deliberately antisemitic act).
 In September, the poles were replaced and the signs stand once again.

 Bożena showing me the new sign at the Jewish cemetery in Kutno